 On September 11th, 2001, the world witnessed the biggest terrorist attack and resulting tragedy ever to be inflicted upon the west.
 It was on this date where a series of hijacked planes were flown directly into the twin towers of the World Trade Center in New York, as well as into the Pentagon.
 The attack resulted in thousands of civilian deaths as well as tens of thousands of injuries.
 This is an event which, almost 20 years on, is continuing to be felt worldwide.
+Here are some facts about 9/11 that may be new to you.

 It is safe to say that 9/11 changed the landscape in terms of how western powers responded to terrorism.
 US President George W Bush started his ‘War on Terror’ following the atrocities.
 Here are a few facts about the 9/11 terrorist attack which are well worth remembering.